-In this work, we tackle the challenge of motion customization in video generation by proposing a plug-and-play instanceguided approach.
-The proposed parallel spatial-temporal architecture can effectively separate motion and appearance, enabling the injection of reference motions into the temporal module of the base model.
-Additionally, our novel dual-branch motion disentanglement method successfully decouples appearance and motion, by incorporating a motion disentanglement loss and an appearance prior enhancement scheme.
-By proposing a timestep-layered tuning strategy, the efficiency and quality of motion learning can obviously be improved.
+tuning strategy, the efficiency and quality of motion learning can be improved obviously.
 The extensive quantitative and qualitative evaluations, as well as the user preference survey, demonstrate the effectiveness of MotionCrafter.
 MotionCrafter can produce videos with a variety of artistic styles with various personalized backbones in the community.
 Our work paves the way for more motion-aware text-to-video generation methods.